derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-20/08/2023 16:13:15 : 3 Database Admins walked into a NoSQL bar.
+21/08/2023 16:15:01 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-Obfuscated Reality Mappers (ORMs) can be useful database tools.
+What's the object-oriented way to become wealthy?
+Inheritance.
 <!-- replace-with-joke ends -->